 Barking is a natural behaviour in dogs – it’s the only way they communicate with us.
 It’s up to us as owners to make sure our dog’s needs are met so that they don’t need to bark all day.

-To follow up or make an appointment or find out more information about Ringwood Dogs, Ashley Heath on the Hampshire and Dorset border, please contact Isabelle Adams-Papé by clicking on the Contact Me tab.
+To follow up or make an appointment or find out more information about Ringwood Dogs, Three Legged Cross on the Dorset, Hampshire and New Forest border please contact Isabelle Papé by clicking on the Contact Me tab.

 I look forward to meeting you and working with your dogs.

+Teaching Owners – Training Dogs.
 Happy dog training.

-Ringwood Dogs, Ashley Heath on the Dorset and Hampshire border.
+Ringwood Dogs, Three Legged Cross on the Dorset, Hampshire and New Forest border.